srobo/srcomp-puppet/new-machine.md

 5. Logout and log back in as that user.
 This is important because our puppet configuration removes `ssh` access for the root user.

+   **Note**: the remainder of thes instructions require root access, so you probably want to `sudo su` at this point.

 6. Configure key based SSH access for that user.

 7. Repeat for another user, so that more than one person has access to